 Planning for growth within the Leeds district requires consideration of how to achieve long term economic prosperity, improved environmental quality, maintaining and enhancing local identify and distinctiveness.
 Planning policy within the District is currently contained in a number of Statutory Documents.
+These documents can be found on our Local Development Framework page.

 The Local Development Framework (LDF) (the local plan)